Kujbor/jquery-form/README.md

 #### jQuery#form(schema, data, callback)

-* schema — object fith structure of the form fields
+* schema — object with structure of the form fields
-* data — fith initialization data of the form fields
+* data — object with initialization data of the form fields
 * callback — function to call upon successful validation

 Before using, you must assign templates functions (`$.fn.form.templates = [function, ...]`)